OrcsCheung/Stochastic-Transcriptional-Regulatory-Model/README.md

 The 'code' folder include code to reproduce this research.

-The 'data' folder include the dataset of Ovarain cancer
+The 'data' folder include the dataset of Ovarain cancer.

 Should you have any other technical questions, please feel free to contact kumar_selvarajoo@bii.a-star.edu.sg.